Kyoko-wtnb/mvGWAMA/readme.md

 * ```-i / --intercept```: (Required) Path to a input intercept file (see below for format).
 * ```-o / --out```: Prefix of the output file.
 Default is mvGWAMA which creates two output files, mvGWAMA.txt and mvGWAMA.log.
 * ```-ch / --chrom```: To perform mvGWAMA for a specific chromosome, this flag can be used with integer variable between 1 and 23.
-* ```-p / --parallel```: To parallelize a process, a number of core can be provided with this flag.
-See section xxx for details of parallelization.
 * ```--twoside```: By default, direction of effect is not aligned and conversion between P-value and Z-score is one-sided.
 When this flag is provided, direction is aligned and conversion betweeen P-value and Z-score is two-sided.
 This flag is highhly recommended for a meta-analysis of the same or similar phenotypes.